Semantics-aware Dataset Discovery from Data Lakes with Contextualized Column-based Representation Learning: Introduction

-While existing work has considered whether columns contain values that come from the same domain~\cite{DBLP:journals/pvldb/NargesianZPM18,DBLP:conf/icde/BogatuFP020} as well as (binary) relationship semantics between columns~\cite{santos23}, there are still plenty of opportunities to further improve the performance.
+However, there are still plenty of opportunities to further improve the performance of table union search.
 One important issue is to learn sufficient contextual information between columns in tables so as to determine the unionability.
 This point can be illustrated in the following motivation example.

 \begin{example} Figure~\ref{fig:motivation} shows an example of finding unionable tables.
 Given the query Table A, existing approaches first find unionable columns.
 In this example, the column {\tt Destination} in Table A will be deemed more unionable with {\tt Location} from Table C than with {\tt Destination} from Table B. This is because the syntactic similarity score, e.g. overlap and containment Jaccard, between the two {\tt Destination} columns is 0; while the average word embedding of cities (Table A) is also not as close to that of nations (Table B).
 Similarly, if an ontology is used, Table A and Table C shares the same class while the values in B are in different (though related) classes.
 Meanwhile, looking at the tables as a whole we observe that Table A is actually irrelevant to Table C. But as existing solutions only look at the pair of single columns when calculating column unionability score, the columns {\tt Year/Date} and {\tt Destination/Location} of the two tables might be wrongly aligned together.
-Even techniques that look at relationships~\cite{santos23} can be fooled by the value overlap in this relationship and determine the relationship {\tt Year-Destination} in Table A to be unionable with {\tt Date-Location} in Table C. This kind of mistake can be avoided by looking at contexts from the whole table: then it can recognize that the {\tt Year} in Table A is part of a travel date while in Table C it is the date of discovery of a bird; and {\tt Destination} in Table A refers to the cities to which the officers are traveling; whereas {\tt Location} in Table C is the city where a bird is found. \end{example}
+Even techniques that look at relationships~\cite{santos23} can be fooled by the value overlap in this relationship and determine the relationship {\tt Year-Destination} in Table A to be unionable with {\tt Date-Location} in Table C. This kind of mistake can be avoided by looking at a table's context, i.e. information carried by other columns within a table.
+Looking at the table as a whole, a method should be able to recognize that the {\tt Year} in Table A is part of a travel date while in Table C it is the date of discovery of a bird; and {\tt Destination} in Table A refers to the cities to which the officers are traveling; whereas {\tt Location} in Table C is the city where a bird is found. \end{example}